coglescode/coglescode/README.md

 - 🔭 I’m currently working on my [blog](https://coglescode/blog), documenting problems and solutions using Django.
 - 🌱 I’m currently learning how to get better with Django by doing projects.
 - 👯 I’m looking to collaborate on Django projects.
-- 💬 Ask me about anything.
-I will do my best to answer your questions. 😄
+- 💬 Ask me about Django.
+I will do my best to answer your questions.
+I want to check how my learning curve is doing by explaining to others. 😄
 - ⚡ Fun fact: I'm into 3D printing [follow me](https://instagram.com/cogles3dprint).

 ### Connect with me. :arrow_heading_down: